-In an EHT Compressed Beamforming/CQI frame not carrying all or part of an EHT compressed beamforming/CQI report (see 26.7 (HE sounding protocol) (TBD) for a description of such a case), the Nc Index, Nr Index, BW, Grouping, Codebook Information, Feedback Type, and Sounding Dialog Token Number subfields are reserved, the First Feedback Segment subfield is set to 0, and the Remaining Feedback Segments subfield is set to 7.
+In an EHT Compressed Beamforming/CQI frame not carrying all or part of an EHT compressed beamforming/CQI report (see 35.5 (EHT sounding protocol) for a description of such a case), the Nc Index, Nr Index, BW, Grouping, Codebook Information, Feedback Type, and Sounding Dialog Token Number subfields are reserved, the First Feedback Segment subfield is set to 0, and the Remaining Feedback Segments subfield is set to 7.

 9.4.1.67b EHT Compressed Beamforming Report field

-The EHT Compressed Beamforming Report field carries the average SNR of each space-time stream and compressed beamforming feedback matrices V for use by a transmit beamformer to determine steering matrices Q , as described in 10.34.3 (Explicit feedback beamforming) and 19.3.12.3 (Explicit feedback beamforming).
+The EHT Compressed Beamforming Report field carries the average SNR of each spatial stream and compressed beamforming feedback matrices V for use by a transmit beamformer to determine steering matrices Q , as described in 10.34.3 (Explicit feedback beamforming) and 19.3.12.3 (Explicit feedback beamforming).

-Editor’s Note: Please check if “each space-time stream” should be replaced by “each spatial stream”.

 The size of the EHT Compressed Beamforming Report field depends on the values in the EHT MIMO Control field.
-The EHT Compressed Beamforming Report field contains EHT compressed beamforming report information or successive (possibly zero-length) portions thereof in the case of segmented EHT compressed beamforming/CQI report (see 26.7.4 (Rules for generating segmented feedback) (TBD)).
+The EHT Compressed Beamforming Report field contains EHT compressed beamforming report information or successive (possibly zero-length) portions thereof in the case of segmented EHT compressed beamforming/CQI report (see 35.5.4 (Rules for generating segmented feedback) ).
 EHT compressed beamforming report information is included in the EHT compressed beamforming/CQI report if the Feedback Type subfield in the EHT MIMO Control field indicates SU or MU.

 The EHT Compressed Beamforming Report information contains the channel matrix elements indexed, first, by matrix angles in order shown in Table 9-71 (Order of angles in the compressed beamforming feedback matrix when used in a non-S1G band), and second, by data and pilot subcarrier index from lowest frequency to highest frequency.
 An explanation of how these angles are generated from the beamforming feedback matrix V is given in 19.3.12.3.6 (Compressed beamforming feedback matrix), where Nc is the number of columns in a compressed beamforming feedback matrix determined by the Nc Index subfield of the EHT MIMO Control field, and Nr is the number of rows in a compressed beamforming feedback matrix determined by the Nr Index subfield of the EHT MIMO Control field.

 The beamforming feedback matrix V is formed by the beamformee as follows.
-The beamformer transmits an EHT sounding NDP with NSS NDP space-time streams, where NSS NDP takes a value between 2 and 16.
+The beamformer transmits an EHT sounding NDP with NSS NDP spatial streams, where NSS NDP takes a value between 2 and 8 (#2228).
 Based on this EHT sounding NDP, the beamformee estimates the NRX BFEE  NSS NDP channel, and based on that channel it determines a Nr  Nc orthogonal matrix V, where Nr and Nc satisfy Equation (9-1).
 NRX BFEE is the number of receiver chains used to receive the EHT sounding NDP at the beamformee.

 Further restrictions on Nc are described in 36.2 (EHT PHY service interface).
-The angles are quantized as defined in Table 9-74 (Quantization of angles) with bψ defined by the Codebook Information field of the EHT MIMO Control field (see 9.4.1.67a (EHT MIMO Control field)).
+The angles are quantized as defined in Table 9-74 (Quantization of angles) with bψ and bϕ (#2229) defined by the Codebook Information field of the EHT MIMO Control field (see 9.4.1.67a (EHT MIMO Control field)).

 The EHT Compressed Beamforming Report information has the structure and order defined in Table 9-91b (HE Compressed Beamforming Report information), where Na is the number of angles used for the compressed beamforming feedback matrix (see Table 9-73 (Order of angles in the compressed beamforming feedback matrix when used in a non-S1G band)).